BRKon123/incident/README.md

 - `ScheduleCreator` abstract base class defines the scheduling interface
 - `BasicScheduleCreator` provides the default implementation
-- Additional scheduling strategies can be easily added
+- Additional scheduling strategies can be easily added (eg the priority based one I mention next)

 This architecture allows for: